What Is the State Tree of South Carolina? History, Symbols, & FAQ

 How Was the South Carolina State Tree Decided?

 By 1939, the palmetto tree was celebrated across South Carolina, already adorning the state seal and flag.
 That year, state Senator Jeff Bates tried to claim the sabal palm as South Carolina’s state tree, worried another state would beat them to the punch.
 He succeeded, and Joint Resolution Number 63 designated the palmetto tree as the state symbol.
-The three points in the committee’s reasoning included:

 The argument was, essentially, it should be the state tree because it’s the state tree.
 Governor Burnet R. Maybank signed the Senate’s resolution on March 1st to make it official.